 The preventive monitoring of the disk supports the disk of the Expansion File Unit.
 Even if the disk of off the subject is registered, the preventive monitoring is not done.

-See Section 4.6, "checkdev (1M)."
+See Section 4.6, "checkdev (1M).", and Section 4.40 "setssdsmart (1M)."

 3.6.6.4 Power Supply Monitoring